spencer-tassone/SGRecovExp_LitSynthesis/README.md

    - In June 2020 I initiated the world’s largest experimental disturbance of a seagrass ecosystem by removing above-ground seagrass in replicated, circular plots (6 meters in diameter) within the central and northern edge portions of the South Bay seagrass meadow.
    - Broadly, the scale of this experimental manipulation is >2x larger in area than the next largest seagrass removal experiment.
 This broader areal scale of experimentation is significant as patterns and processes are often scale dependent; what is observed and observable at one scale can change as scale expands or contracts.
 The majority of prior experimental manipulations have occurred in ≤ 0.25 m<sup>2</sup> plots that have likely overestimated the importance of lateral clonal growth during recovery as well as making it difficult to discern recovery patterns (e.g., linear vs. non-linear).

-# SGRecoveryLitSynthesis
+# Literature Synthesis: Seagrass Disturbance-Recovery
-Quantitative literature synthesis of disturbance and recovery dynamics in seagrass ecosystems
+A quantitative literature synthesis of disturbance and recovery dynamics in seagrass ecosystems

 ## Background